WanderlustKing11/joy-of-coding-internship-solo-project/README.md

 #### Under development

 Very happy to receive and feedback.
 This project is currently underway.
 I will update the documentation as the develpoment process evolves.
 Feel free to message with any comments, ideas, or concerns.
 Thanks to all, and hope you enjoy!

+### Issues

+1. In the [List Page](https://github.com/WanderlustKing11/next-task-manager/blob/main/app/listslibrary/list/page.tsx), the desired behavior is to have the `completed` and `trash` buttons toggle in and out when clicking the **vertical dots** button, and additionally toggling off when clicking anywhere else on the page.

+- Attempts to do this without useEffect have failed.
+Is useEffect a standard parctice for doing this?
+- Attempted to use `handleClose` function in a parent container, but then requires running entire page on client-side, affecting site performance.
+In addition, clicking one tasks' 'dots' button triggered all the other tasks, instead of the attributed task.
+  _This issue is being reprioritized and will be returned to at a later date_